MartinYordanov374/SecureProgrammingProject/README.md

 Use that same address for **REACT_APP_BACKEND_ADDRESS**, **REMOTE_ORIGIN** and **MONGOOSE_CONNECTION_STRING**.

-Make sure ccess the application in your browser on the address specified in **ORIGIN** in the .env file, otherwise CORS issues would arise.
+Make sure to access the application in your browser on the address specified in **ORIGIN** in the .env file, otherwise CORS issues would arise.

 In case you have an issue with the some of the ports, try changing them.

+Please note that **ORIGIN** and **REMOTE_ORIGIN** exist because during the testing, virtual machines as well as other physical devices owned entirely by the author of the project were utilized.

 ## Running the application